Customs Management in International Business

 Programme in brief

 The Western European countries with large ports, such as Rotterdam, Hamburg, Bremen and Antwerp, have become the most attractive locations for importing and exporting to the EU, including customs procedures as customs clearance and inspection.
 To remain a Gateway to Europe, it is very important that this part of international trade is facilitated so that the regulatory burden and the (logistics) time lost in the supply chain are as short as possible.
 This kind of trade facilitation is becoming extremely successful in the Netherlands because it is based on the -for the European situation- unique cooperation between customs and the business community.
-Beside theory, students will also execute a project within a company.

 What to expect from us